âA home is not a place⊠itâs a feeling.â

 Living rent-free is an opportunity to earn and save money for your future home – a place you can call your own and plant roots with your family.

-If you decide to rent out space, work abroad as an English teacher, or find work in the hospitality industry, you have an opportunity to save a lot of money.
+If you decide to rent out space, work abroad as an English teacher, or find work in the hospitality industry, you can save a lot of money.

 Why?